Semester 2 Credit Value: | 20 |

 6. to enhance students' ability to read classical literature more meaningfully by applying all these skills to unfamiliar texts in the original language.

-- continuing with the grammar as introduced in the relevant textbook, including most of the important forms of Latin verbs and nouns;
+- continuing with the grammar as introduced in the relevant textbook ('Reading Latin'), including most of the important forms of Latin verbs and nouns;

 - continuing to build a Latin vocabulary;

-On completion of the module students should have acquired:
+On completion of this module, students should have acquired:

-1. a knowledge of most of the features of Latin Grammar, including a command of important grammatical forms and syntactical structures of Latin;
+* a knowledge of the most important features of Latin grammar, including a command of some essential grammatical forms and syntactical structures of Latin;

-2. a sound knowledge of the 'tables' (setting out the verbal system and most of its forms, as well as forms of nouns, adjectives, etc.) covered in this semester;
+* a knowledge of the 'tables' (setting out forms of verbs, nouns, adjectives etc.) covered in this semester;

 Students should have acquired:

-3. the adaptability to apply the skills learnt to new pieces of Latin.
+* the adaptability to apply the skills learnt to new pieces of Latin

 In private study, students consolidate knowledge imparted in the taught classes, further practise applying that knowledge to set exercises, and learn to use their language skills to think in analytical and constructive ways about original Latin texts.
 Written exercises are set in order to aid students review, apply, and consolidate their linguistic knowledge.